Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 At the same time, the more time you take, the richer Murnau reveals itself.
 Talking to Jac-Peter Tölkes, strolling through the moss or visiting the museums, you can feel how closely art, landscape and history are connected here.
 Murnau is therefore not just a pretty destination for a first visit, but a place that arouses curiosity and invites you to return - with ever new perspectives and impressions.

-If Murnau and the Blue Land have aroused your curiosity:
+If Murnau and the Blue Land have sparked your curiosity:

 These posts might also be interesting for you: